ShenXuelin-CityU/PWJNDInfer/README.md

 ## Contact

 Thanks for your attention!
-If you have any suggestion or question, feel free to leave a message here or contact Zhangkai Ni (eezkni@gmail.com).
+If you have any suggestion or question, feel free to leave a message here or contact Xuelin Shen (xuelishen2-c@my.cityu.edu.hk).